comdex-official/networks/testnet/01-comets-test-upgrade.md

 ```shell
     comdex version
 ```
-## Verify Your Installation
+* Verify Your Installation

-Verify that everything is OK.
 If you get something like the following, you've successfully installed comdex on your system.

 ```shell
     v0.0.7